LeetLLM

 The two failure dynamics: forgetting and underfitting

-Resuming training on a new distribution pulls the weights in two directions, and a good run balances them.
+Resuming on a new distribution pulls the weights in two directions, and a good run balances them.

 Underfitting is the opposite failure: train too gently and the domain leaves no real impression.
+The model still can't continue the runbook.

-Two major controls for this balance are the learning-rate schedule and the data mixture; run length and corpus quality matter too.
+Two major controls for this balance are the learning-rate schedule and the data mixture.
+Run length and corpus quality matter too.

 Learning rate re-warming and re-decaying